abhishtagatya/dotPythonBOT/README.md

 dotPython accepts contribution in forms of knowledge and informations all around the world of Python programming.

+To contribute, check out our [dlearn-res](https://github.com/abhishtagatya/dlearn-res) repository and issue us on topics, subjects and feature you want to add on dotLearn Bots!

 Feel free to give feedbacks over at 'saveitcomm@yahoo.com'

 **Although it is open source in some ways, you cannot distribute or replicate dotPython.**